 - “Closet Index” or “Smart Beta” Products: Closet Index products, sometimes referred to as “smart beta,” offer little differentiation, little tracking error, and little Active Share.

-- These strategies typically have a large number of securities, low to high-level expense ratios (25-100bps), and high marketing costs.
-(Think Sales Rep marketing fancy mayo, but spooning Wal-Mart mayo into tiny bottles).
+- These strategies typically have many securities, low-to-high expense ratios (25-100bps), and high marketing costs.
+(Think Sales Rep marketing fancy mayo, but spooning Walmart mayo into tiny bottles).

 - Active Products: Active products, often delivered via mutual fund or hedge fund vehicles, are characterized by high expected alpha, high tracking error, and high Active Share.

 - These strategies have a low number of securities (<50), high expense ratios (75bps – 200bps+), and extremely high marketing costs.